pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 </figure>

-Arturo Fernandez:

-Is this your first Baroque opera you've been directing or not?
+**AF:** Is this your first Baroque opera you've been directing or not?

-Louisa Muller:

-I guess it is.
+**LM:** I guess it is.
 I mean, I've done chunks of things.

-Arturo Fernandez:

-Never an entire production?
+**AF:** Never an entire production?

-Louisa Muller:

-No. But it's something I've always wanted to do because I think there's something in the flip side of it

-being maybe sort of daunting to direct an opera like this.
-I think it's also really writing for a director

-because there's nothing prescriptive about it.
+**LM:** No. But it's something I've always wanted to do because I think there's something in the flip side of it being maybe sort of daunting to direct an opera like this.
+I think it's also really writing for a director because there's nothing prescriptive about it.
 So much of the storytelling is these sort of universal themes and I feel like you can really shape the narrative.
-It's much different than sort of something

-where it says exactly in the libretto exactly, which props that they're using and whatever.
-And so if you

-decide to not do that, you're making a real choice to sort of go against it.
-In this case, I think it's left so

-open, and that's exciting for a director.
+It's much different than sort of something where it says exactly in the libretto exactly, which props that they're using and whatever.
+And so if you decide to not do that, you're making a real choice to sort of go against it.
+In this case, I think it's left so open, and that's exciting for a director.